Immigration Resources for Families and Community » Know Your Rights | Immigration Resources for Families & Community

 If ICE Agents come to your Home or Resident - you have the right to:

-• NOT to open your door unless the immigration agent knocking has a warrant signed by a judge or magistrate with your name on it
+• DO NOT to open your door unless the immigration agent knocking has a warrant signed by a judge or magistrate with your name on it

 • REMAIN SILENT and not answer any questions from immigration agents